 But while the Galaxy Book S is no doubt an early indication of what to expect with future, ground-breaking laptops, there are still a few niggling setbacks preventing it from seriously challenging the status quo.

-Samsung Galaxy Book S design – Setting new ultrabook standards
+Design – Setting new ultrabook standards

 The Samsung Galaxy Book S is an absolute marvel when it comes to laptop design.
 It’s a tiny little thing and weighs significantly less at 961 grams than rivalling 13-inch thin and light laptops.
 Having a laptop so dainty means working at a coffee shop or on the train becomes incredibly more appealing.